neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

 - Files need to be committed before locking.

-- We can switch the state for one or more files with
+- We can switch the state for one or more files with:
     ```
     gin lock <filename>
     ```